marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 posed by the product being developed.
 For example, the product manager asks for a feature but the details aren't clear enough for a developer to jump on the task.
-You pop a meeting with the product manager and the client, and together you clear up requirements so that a developer is not stuck in a place they don't want to be with vague requirements and lack of direction.
+You pop a meeting with the product manager and the client, and together you clear up requirements so that a developer is not stuck with vague requirements and lack of direction.

-The goal in these situations isn't to trace the design for the solution (the developer will do that), but to make sure requirements are understood and that there is a definition of what "done" means in the context of that task.
+The goal in these situations isn't to detail the design for the solution (the developer will do that), but to make sure requirements are understood and that there is a definition of what "done" means in the context of that task.